-These regulations are in place to prevent the merchant from cheating the customer.
-However, the accuracy requirements of these scales are not extremely high, as no one’s going to feel cheated over 1/100th of a pound of root beer barrels.
+These regulations are in place to prevent the merchant from cheating the customer, but the accuracy requirements of these scales are not extremely high.
+Generally, nobody is going to feel cheated over 1/100th of a pound of root beer barrels.

 While industrial scales are not specifically designed to meet “legal for trade” requirements, many of them do.
 Industrial scales are typically designed to achieve the highest accuracy possible.
 They are also designed for use in industrial environments, which are usually harsher than your average deli counter or candy store.
 A regulated commercial scale would probably corrode if it were exposed to the kind of working conditions present in an average workshop.

 Strain Gage Load Cells for Industrial Scales

-The spring element is the precision machined piece of metal that is attached to the underside of the scale’s platform and the floor of the scale; when a load is placed on the platform, this piece of metal bends.
+The spring element is the precision-machined piece of metal that is attached to the underside of the scale’s platform and the floor of the scale.
+When a load is placed on the platform, this piece of metal bends.

 Ultra Precision Industrial Scales

 One of the major dilemmas when it comes to strain gage scales is the dichotomy between capacity and resolution.
 A scale’s capacity is the heaviest load the scale can accurately weigh, for example ten pounds or twenty thousand pounds.

-The other, and maybe most important setback with MFR scales is the fact that they do not provide much in the way of capacity either.
+The other, and perhaps most important, setback with MFR scales is the fact that they do not provide much in the way of capacity either.
 While higher resolutions are possible at higher capacities, these capacities top out at around 50 pounds.

 However, there was still a market of manufacturers and researchers left underserved by both scales.
-After experimenting with various technologies, we found that Surface Acoustic Wave (SAW) was the best way to achieve extremely high resolutions (up to .0001 pounds) at far higher capacities than previously thought possible (500 pounds).
+After experimenting with various technologies, we found that Surface Acoustic Wave (SAW) was the best way to achieve extremely high resolutions (up to .0001 pounds) at far higher capacities than previously thought possible (1000 pounds).

 The frequency of this wave depends on how far apart the two transducers are.
-When weight is placed on the platform, the distance between them increases and the frequency of the wave changes.
+When weight is placed on the platform, the distance between them increases, and the frequency of the wave changes.
 By measuring this frequency digitally, we are able to determine how much weight has been applied.

-SAW load cells are inherently better and more accurate, in part because there is no need to convert an analog signal into a digital one, they are more stable over time and increase the useful life of a scale, and they are not prone to drifts in temperature, like MFR scales.
+SAW load cells are inherently better and more accurate, in part, because there is no need to convert an analog signal into a digital one.
+Additionally, they are more stable over time, they increase the useful life of a scale, and they are not prone to drifts in temperature, like MFR scales.